Niiok/niiok.github.io/SDL/lazyfoo1.md

   - **return**
     - **character array** on message with information about error
     - **empty array** on no error happen
+  > this function will return character string that describe recent error.

 - SDL_CreateWindow()